Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\itmProof (\LocalLargestIdeal ) Under the present hypothesis, \refl {GreiInterA} implies that $\Gamma \cap A=\{0\}$.
-On the other hand, suppose that $K$ is an ideal in $B$ with $K\cap A=\{0\}$.
-We may then consider the quotient inclusion which should actually be written as given that the above denominator under $A$ is trivial.
+given that the above denominator under $A$ is trivial.
 Given any $x$ in $F$, consider the pure state $\varphi _x$ on $A$ given by evaluation at $x$.
 Seeing $A$ as a subalgebra of $B/K$, we may then find a state $\rho $ on $B/A$ extending $\varphi _x$.
-Writing for the quotient map, observe that $\rho \circ \pi $ is a state on $B$ which clearly also extends $\varphi _x$.
-Consequently $\rho \circ \pi $ coincides with the unique state extension of $\varphi _x$, which we have been calling $\psi _x$.
+Writing